getsnug/shell/README.md

 OMS is a 20 Percent Project built for a Post-AP Computer Science class at the Kent Denver School.
 It is still be developed (as of 12/24/2018) by Ulysses Atkeson '19 and Vaughn Ramsey '20.

 Both of us are fairly new to C and thus there were and still are a fair amount of errors and bad practices in our code.
 This project was meant to be an exploration in C and deep level OS rather than a product that people should use.
+See our writeup [here](https://docs.google.com/document/d/1r5wFiNTjW0K_m928dFGG65cE2dXGZLB1AMDnsoKNAlg/edit?usp=sharing)

 ## Files
 ### README.md